About Us

 Erin McLeod, BSc, BIT, FIT – Senior Technician – Environmental monitoring and best management practices development, operational planning for forest harvesting and development.

-Skye Cunningham, BAPC, DIJ – Communications Specialist – PR and communications strategies implementation, communications tracking, and public engagement.
+Skye Cunningham, BAPC, DIJ – Communications Specialist – PR and communications strategies implementation, event planning, educational field trips, donation program administration, and public engagement.

 NACFOR Operations: